jgwinnett/DWP-Test-Application/README.md

 ## DWP Test application

-ADemo app following the instruction to:
+A Demo app with a minimal(ish) solution to the follow instruction:

 >Build an API which calls this API, and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.
 Push the answer to Github, and send us a link.